 - Say it out loud

 The more senses you involve in the learning process, the more likely you are to remember the information longer.
 Try speaking out the answers while reading them as an active learning method.

 Make sure to study your flashcards in as many different orders as possible.
 This is because if you keep using the same order over and over again, you may only remember the answers to the order rather than the keywords.
 You can shuffle the cards after each use to build up the neural pathways that support memory recall.

 Practice achieves perfection.
 A set of flashcards or note cards won’t help you much if you don’t use them regularly.
 Whether you’re studying for an advanced exam in high school or college, or your child is in kindergarten or elementary school, studying regularly is critical to success.
 Plan flashcard study sessions at least once a week and review concepts before exams for best results.

 - Image and observe sometimes

 Some letters, numbers, and words that are simple for us are a whole new world for young children.
 If you are making flash cards for preschoolers, don’t identify them for the sake of identification.
 It is more important for them to develop imagination and observation.
-This requires teaching people to spend more time with them playing card games, communicating and interacting more.
+This requires teaching people to spend more time with them playing card games, communicating, and interacting more.

-In fact, the answers for how to make flashcards is not complex.
+In fact, the answers for how to make flashcards are not complex.
 They can be summarized in 3 points: the first is to categorize the cards into word studies, extracts of key points, questions to think about, and so on.
 The second is that the knowledge recorded on each card should be as homogeneous and structured as possible.
-The third is to make learning more interesting through visual elements such as colors, patterns and even icons!
+The third is to make learning more interesting through visual elements such as colors, patterns, and even icons!